- This post contains affiliate links. Read more here.

 On laminate, tile, or hardwood floors, use paper towels, an absorbent cloth, or a mop to sop up the pee.
 We love these reusable, super-absorbent cleaning cloths.
 Just throw them in the washing machine after use, and you don’t end up with a pile of used paper towels crowding your garbage can.

 You can’t get a smell out of the house if you don’t know where it’s coming from.
-An old pee stain may be visible to your dog’s nose, but not to your eyes, and many dogs can’t pass up the opportunity to re-mark a spot once it has the scent of urine, causing them to mark the spot over and over, maybe when you aren’t aware.
+An old pee stain may be obvious to your dog’s nose, but not to your eyes, and many dogs can’t pass up the opportunity to re-mark a spot once it has the scent of urine.

 But how do you find these secret spots?
-If you can smell dog urine but you can’t find the source, try a UV flashlight.
+If you can smell dog pee but you can’t find the source, try a UV flashlight, which illuminates set-in dog pee stains for easy cleaning.

-UV light (or black light) illuminates any substance containing phosphors (including dog pee), making it easy for you to locate and treat set-in urine stains.
+UV light (or black light) illuminates any substance containing phosphors (including dog pee), so you can easily locate and treat set-in urine stains.
 Using a UV light to seek out your dog’s secret spots is easy:

 - First, vacuum up all that you can from the area you’ll be sleuthing.
 The UV will also highlight particles such as lint and fur.